up42/docs/source/up42-blocks/processing/up42-floodfinder.rst

 Example usage
 -------------

 For the Floodfinder block we recommend using the contains geometric filter when searching for imagery.
-Furthemore to have better control over the images output by the preceding Data Blocks we recommend working with `ids <https://marketplace.up42.dev/block/b35bdc38-b700-4ada-b429-55e67971adac>`_.
-When using more then 2 input images, the flooded scene should be first in the ids list.
+Furthemore, to have better control over the images output by the preceding Data Blocks we recommend working with `ids <https://marketplace.up42.dev/block/b35bdc38-b700-4ada-b429-55e67971adac>`_ to select at least one flooded image.
+When using more then 2 input images, the flooded scene should be first element in the ids list.

 Example running the full waterfinder workflow:
 `Pleiades Download block <https://docs.up42.com/up42-blocks/data/pleiades-reflectance-download.html>`_,